Welcome to Railfuture Scotland

 Railfuture Scotland plays its part in promoting Railfuture's campaign for better services over a bigger network, with a railway that is focussed on providing the best possible service and passenger experience.
 For an industry that often seems to do what is operationally easiest rather than what is best for its customers, Railfuture reminds all of Britain's train operators and Network Rail that every passenger matters.

 Although this website covers in detail some of the recent line and station reopenings in Scotland, along with infrastructure upgrades, such as electrification, it is vital that passengers have fast, frequent, convenient, comfortable, reliable, safe, and value-for-money train services in which the journey experience is enjoyable and productive.
+The railway also needs to be usable by everyone — 'accessibility' issues are not limited to wheelchair users and the visually impaired.
 Railfuture campaigns for all of these aspects, even small things such as sufficient ticket machines, toilets, and trains with Wi-Fi and power points.
 The little things matter.

 Railfuture across Britain, not just in Scotland, needs more members, especially women and young people, so if having a bigger and better railway that is value for money is what you want, please become a member - for just £20 (or £14 if under 26).
 Apply to join online now.